Quantile: The asymptotic distribution of the sample median

+The definition of sample quantiles through the concept of mid-distribution function can be seen as a generalization that can cover as special cases the continuous distributions.
+For discrete distributions the sample median as defined through this concept has an asymptotically Normal distribution, see Ma, Y., Genton, M. G., & Parzen, E. (2011).
+Asymptotic properties of sample quantiles of discrete distributions.
+Annals of the Institute of Statistical Mathematics, 63(2), 227–243.

 Approximate quantiles from a stream

 Computing approximate quantiles from data arriving from a stream can be done efficiently using compressed data structures.
 The most popular methods are t-digest and KLL.
 These methods read a stream of values in a continuous fashion and can, at any time, be queried about the approximate value of a specified quantile.

 Both algorithms are based on a similar idea: compressing the stream of values by summarizing identical or similar values with a weight.
 If the stream is made of a repetition of 100 times v1 and 100 times v2, there is no reason to keep a sorted list of 200 elements, it is enough to keep two elements and two counts to be able to recover the quantiles.
 With more values, these algorithms maintain a trade-off between the number of unique values stored and the precision of the resulting quantiles.
 Some values may be discarded from the stream and contribute to the weight of a nearby value without changing the quantile results too much.
 The t-digest maintains a data structure of bounded size using an approach motivated by k-means clustering to group similar values.
 The KLL algorithm uses a more sophisticated "compactor" method that leads to better control of the error bounds at the cost of requiring an unbounded size if errors must be bounded relative to p.

 Both methods belong to the family of data sketches that are subsets of Streaming Algorithms with useful properties: t-digest or KLL sketches can be combined.
 Computing the sketch for a very large vector of values can be split into trivially parallel processes where sketches are computed for partitions of the vector in parallel and merged later.